aditheking/AmiMatch/SETUP.md

 - This is a Beta version of the application
 - The project uses AndroidX libraries
-- Kotlin is the primary programming language
-- The app targets university students for matchmaking functionality
+- The app targets university students for connectivity functionality